Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-processing/Install_python_from_scratch.md

 - With the terminal:

-  1. When you know the name of the package you want to install search for the right **conda install** command on internet.
-For example you can write "conda numpy" in the internet research bar.
-Look for the official anaconda web site [here](https://anaconda.org/anaconda/numpy) which will list the different possible commands to use.
+  1. When you know the name of the package you want to install search for the right **conda install** command on the official [**Anaconda** website](https://anaconda.org).
+For example we can look for the `numpy` package on the [website](https://anaconda.org/anaconda/numpy).
+All the commands available are listed.
   1. Open a terminal
   1. Activate the conda environment **myenv** by using the command:
   ```